kylep/kyle.pericak.com/content/posts/openstack/openstack-magnum.md

 # Configure OpenStack Dependencies

-## Create an SSH Keypair
+## Create an SSH Key-pair

 Enter a SSH public key for `$pub_key`.
 Be sure to keep the private key safe.

-The openstack command to create a keypair needs to load a file for the public key, so echo it to a file first.
+The openstack command to create a key-pair needs to load a file for the public key, so echo it to a file first.

 This key will be used in the COE template and injected into each container